InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/README.md

 # EVM Smart Contract Development

+## Hardhat

-This guide will walk you through building an EVM Smart Contract on Injective Testnet using Hardhat.
+This guide will walk you through building an EVM Smart Contract on Injective Testnet using [Hardhat](https://hardhat.org/).

 * [Setup Hardhat and compile a smart contract](./compile-hardhat.md)
 * [Test a smart contract using Hardhat](./test-hardhat.md)